matejcerny/BigDataExamples/README.md

 # BigDataExamples
-Examples of some big data technologies such as Apache Spark, Delta Lake, Frameless, Hyperspace, Structured Streaming etc.
+Examples of some big data technologies such as Apache Spark, Delta Lake, Frameless, ~~Hyperspace~~, Structured Streaming etc.